How to Make a Potential Employer Fall in Love With You

 An HR staff person said to one caller, "You are calling to ask me to look through this pile of 200 resumes to see if I have received yours?
 If you are that uncertain, why don't you just send it again?"
 Fishing-for-attention phone calls rarely help and usually brand you as a pain.

 They steal the company's time, irritate the resume screener and generally, accomplish nothing in your favor.
-In a client company, callers, and especially repeat callers, are known as "stalkers."
+In an HR department in a mid-sized company, callers, and especially repeat callers, were known and referred to as "stalkers."

 6. If you want a call from a recruiter or potential employer, give them a smartphone number.